Making money posting ads sounds like a simple, no-fuss job.

 You won’t earn a cent (for the first months or years) posting ads on your blog, especially if you’re starting just now from the ground up, but if you’re interested in passive income, this is the best way to “get paid to post ads.”

-Running a blog means you’re the boss, so you have total control about what kinds of ads to place all over the blog.
+Running a blog means you’re the boss, so you have total control over what kinds of ads to place all over the blog.
 Examples of ads perfect for blogs include:

-It’s not easy earning regular AdSense money, but if you work at it, the cents-per-ad-click can add up to hundreds of dollars.
-Some people earn thousands monthly, but it took hard work to do it.
+It’s not easy earning regular Google AdSense money, but if you work at it, the cents-per-ad-click can add up to hundreds of dollars.
+Some people earn thousands monthly, but it took hard work and a lot of content to do it.

-AdSense may be the most popular one around, but you can also find one specific to your niche, beliefs (GODclick), and so on.
+AdSense may be the most popular one around, but you can also find one specific to your niche, beliefs, and so on.

-Blogs with significant traffic (over 25,000 monthly visitors) can register with Mediavine (an ad manager), so you can rest easy and let them manager all pay-per-click and other online advertising platforms.
+Blogs with significant traffic (over 25,000 monthly visitors) can register with Mediavine (an ad manager), so you can rest easy and let them manage all pay-per-click and other online advertising platforms.

 • Sponsored posts